orInge/django-storages/README.md

     "2014-02-22T06:34:26.000Z"

-for last_modified datetime values on images uploaded to the Media Library.
+for last_modified datetime values when uploading images to Mezzanine's Media Library.

 This fork just updates the `DATESTR_RE` to properly parse the differing format